There are hundreds of Australians living with a lung transplant every day.

 Lung transplant patients in Australia continue to benefit from the expertise of world-class specialists, surgeons and lung transplant clinical & research teams.

-The Alfred’s patient outcomes following lung transplantation remain the world’s best with 96% @ 1year and 74% @ 5year survival rates; figures that are significantly better than those reported by the International Society for Heart and Lung Transplantation Registry.
+As a great example, The Alfred’s patient outcomes following lung transplantation remain the world’s best with 96% @ 1year and 74% @ 5year survival rates; figures that are significantly better than those reported by the International Society for Heart and Lung Transplantation Registry.

 If you are a lung transplant patient in Australia you’re in excellent hands.

 We also realise that you will understandably have many questions about having a lung transplant.

 The following resources have been compiled to help you.

 Note: While we make every effort to make sure the information in this website is accurate and informative, the information does not take the place of professional or medical advice.
 We can’t guarantee accuracy of any third party content or that it will apply to you.